 The 1960s were greatly transitional.
 The decade opened with a continuation of the 1950s silhouette but ten years later the look was the virtual opposite.

-In the U.S. in 1961 John F. Kennedy took office as president, bringing with him a beautiful, young wife and fashion inspiring First Lady.
+In the U.S. in 1961 John F. Kennedy took office as President, bringing with him a beautiful, young and fashion-inspiring wife as First Lady.
 Jackie Kennedy’s innate sense of style and dress soon made her ‘Queen’ of American fashion.
 The American designed short-jacketed sheath suits (at which U.S. based designer Oleg Cassini excelled) captured her passion for French couture style.

 As the first wave of baby boomers came of age, the market shifted towards a more youthful silhouette.
 Teens dominated the fashion scene and in time adults adopted some of the looks of their offspring.
-The French ‘Baby doll’ look personified by Brigitte Bardot comprised shorter skirts and big hair.
-Eventually this gave way to the ‘British Invasion’ or ‘Youthquake’ movement with teens embracing the free and fun fashions of their London contemporaries.
-The “It” girl ‘Twiggy’ was seen on the covers of most fashion magazines, slinking about in colorful shifts and space-age prints.
-This helped convince the majority of women in the mid 60’ to try the new styles.
+The French ‘baby doll’ look personified by Brigitte Bardot comprised shorter skirts and big hair.
+Eventually this gave way to the ‘British Invasion’ or ‘Youthquake’ movement, with teens embracing the free and fun fashions of their London contemporaries.
+The “It” girl Twiggy was seen on the covers of most fashion magazines, slinking about in colorful shifts and space-age prints.
+This helped convince the majority of women in the mid 1960s to try the new styles.